xoit/xoit/README.md

 This is Steve, one hardware engineer focusing on **ASIC Implementation** in Bay Area.
-I like engineering, and solving the practical/real-project problems.
-I am also a metor/coarch to whom is interested in the **Integrated Circuit** industry.
+Engineering is to solve the practical/real-project problems.
+Trying to be a better metor/coarch to whom is interested in the **Integrated Circuit** industry.

 ---

-My Experience follows Design, Cad, and Architecture.
-I wass in Physical Design team to do the **Place & Route** for many years.
+My Experience follows Design, Cad and Architecture, and Product.
+I was in Physical Design team to do the **Place & Route** for many years.
 Then I moved to CAD team for flow methodology and infrastructure building.
+And now I am favor of working on the product with good DESIGN/CAD/PROJECT skills.

 - I was doing small design (digital part in Analog IP) to large SoC (mobile SoC block and top)
 - I was developing APR utilities and project work automation